tc39/proposal-object-from-entries/DETAILS.md

 ### [[Set]] vs [[DefineOwnProperty]]

-This proposal use `defineOwnProperty` semantics to install properties on the newly-created object.
+This proposal uses `defineOwnProperty` semantics to install properties on the newly-created object.

 This is consistent with `Object.assign`, and avoids triggering setters on `Object.prototype`.